x

 There is no charge for counseling and consultation to registered students, as these costs are covered by student fees.
 However, if you are not taking summer session classes, but are registered for the fall semester and were registered for the spring semester, you may qualify to pay the summer bridge fee.
 The amount of this fee will vary from year to year/ For more information on this, visit our office at STC 126 or call 956.326.2230

-Students can receive a maximum of 8 traditional counseling sessions every fall and spring semester.
-During the summer semesters, students can receive 4 sessions per semester (Summer I and Summer II).
+Registered students can receive a maximum of 8 traditional counseling sessions every fall and spring semester.
+During the summer semesters, registered students can receive 4 sessions per semester (Summer I and Summer II).
 Sessions occur once a week and typically last 45 minutes.

 Consistency is a crucial aspect of counseling.
 Additionally, to ensure that all students have a chance to seek and receive services.
 Clients are able to miss one counseling session; if a second session is missed, their services will be closed.
 Clients whose services are closed due to attendance can sign up for services again to receive the remainder of their 8 sessions, but may experience a wait time if there is a current waitlist.
 Additionally, they may be placed with a different counselor based on availability.